ffub/stephen.digital/_work/costco-travel.md

   - Webcredible
 ---

 Costco have recently launched their travel offering in the UK market, initially focussing on car hire.
-They wanted to understand the online research and purchasing behaviours in the UK and market differences between the UK and the US.
-Furthermore, they wanted to use this roll out to apply a new responsive design language to their site.
+Already knowledgeable about the US market, they wanted to understand online research and purchasing behaviours in the UK and how they differed from the US.
+Furthermore, they wanted to take this opportunity to apply a new responsive design language to their site.

 [Webcredible][webc] ran research and design sprints, liaising with teams in Seattle and the UK to understand the market differences, identify a key problem area and prototype and validate solutions.
 I was project lead during the project.